tenqz/C-projects/Readme.md

 C Programming Language
 =====================
-My projects in C. The first program written on 2.01.2018
+My path in teaching programming in C.